Strzelecki Ranges

-The Ranges are named after Paweł Edmund Strzelecki, a Polish explorer, who with the assistance of Charley Tarra the small party's Aboriginal guide, led an expedition through this region in 1840.
+The Ranges are named after Paweł Edmund Strzelecki, a Polish explorer, who with the assistance of Charley Tarra, the small party's Aboriginal guide, led an expedition through this region in 1840.

 They also form a biogeographic subregion of the South Eastern Highlands.
 "Land of the Lyrebird" is also a common alternative name for the Strzelecki Ranges based on a popular 1920s book.

 Geography

 The Strzelecki Ranges generally run east-west and extend for roughly 100 km.
 They are composed of deeply dissected sandstone and mudstone, rising from 300 to 500 metres, with the highest point at Mount Tassie being 740 metres.

 The north is bounded by the Latrobe River and the south by the coast dominated by Wilsons Promontory, Corner Inlet and the Ninety-Mile beach.

 The Strzelecki Ranges presents a diverse range of landscapes that are difficult to simply categorise, but they are essentially in two parts: western and eastern.

 The western ranges have been successfully cleared for agriculture and feature green rolling hills with small farms and settlements in the south like Korumburra, Foster, and Leongatha and towns like Yarragon, Trafalgar, Warragul, Morwell, and Traralgon in the north that extend along the Princes Highway.

 The eastern Strzeleckis remain heavily forested with steep dissected ridges and valleys with high rainfall.
-The settlements that encircle the Ranges include Boolarra, Churchill, and Gormandale in the north and Toora and Yarram in the south, while the eastern boundary is identified by Longford and Sale.
+The settlements that encircle the Ranges include Boolarra, Churchill, and Gormandale in the north and Toora and Yarram in the south, while the eastern boundary is marked by Won Wron and Willung South on the Gippsland Plain.

 The township of Mirboo North sits between the two parts, straddling the main ridge.
 The average annual temperature in Mirboo North ranges between a cool 12.8 °C in winter and a temperate 26.6 °C in summer, with annual rainfall averaging 1040 mm.

 The Strzelecki Ranges are so expansive they overlap five Local Government Areas.
 The western section primarily sits within Baw Baw, South Gippsland and Bass Coast shires while the eastern portion is mostly within the City of LaTrobe and Shire of Wellington.

-In the east towards Sale, there are substantial tracts of state forest, including Won Wron and Mullungdung, Tarra-Bulga National Park and the Holey Plains State Park.
-Agnes Falls at Toora which cascades over a series of rocks on a 59-metre drop are probably the best known.
-The large Hancock Victorian Plantation (HVP) estate is also in the east, whereas most of the western Strzeleckis is privately owned farmland.
+Conservation reserves include Tarra-Bulga National Park,the Gunyah Rainforest Reserve, Morwell National Park and the Mt.
+Worth State Park.
+Agnes Falls at Toora cascades over a series of rocks on a 59-metre drop is a well known waterfall.

 The Ranges are very similar in formation and appearance to the Otway Ranges southwest of Melbourne.